peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/2-deploy-sample-db.md

 Click `MySQL (Ephemeral)`, and then click `Instantiate Template` button.

-> :warning: Note: Ephemeral means data storage will not persiste when the container / database restarts for whatever reasons.
+> WARNING: Note: Ephemeral means data storage will not persiste when the container / database restarts for whatever reasons.
 Thus, this <b>Ephemeral database should NOT be used in production environments!</b> We are just for jun to test this out only!

 Please enter the followings: